teamYARL/BioimageInformatics/README.txt

 For each test, you can run it to check the results
-Run testpart2.m to check all the results for part 2 Run testpart3.m to check all the results for part 3
+Run testpart2.m to check all the results for part 2 Run testpart3.m to check all the results for part 3.1, test32 to check the result of part 3.2

 For other tests, they would test their related problem